zaus/cookielander/readme.txt

 5. If saving to a cookie, you may:
 	* leave the destination key blank to reuse the source key
 	* specify 'name', 'path', 'domain', 'expires', etc by entering them as url-querystring format corresponding to the [`setcookie` parameters](http://php.net/manual/en/function.setcookie.php).  ex `name=foobar@expires=700000`.
+6. If retrieving value from a GET parameter, you may force a server-side redirect to remove it

 == Frequently Asked Questions ==